a) When did the 2020 CoI Policy come into effect?

 a) How far back should interests be declared?

-In practice, this means that authors must declare all relevant interests from 36 months before the title is registered (or before work began for an update) plus any that they accumulate during the time that they are working on the review/update up until the date that the review/update is published.
-It is important that authors inform the editorial team immediately if they acquire any additional relevant financial interests while working on the review/update as some financial interests prevent authorship.
+In practice, this means that authors must declare all relevant interests from 36 months before the applicable date described above, plus any that they accumulate during the time that they are working on the review/update up until the date that the review/update is published.
+It is important that authors inform the editorial team immediately if they acquire any additional relevant financial or non-financial interests while working on the review/update as some financial interests prevent authorship.

 b) At what point in the process should interests be declared/updated?

-All review authors must complete a Declaration of Interest form at the following time points:
+All review authors must complete a Declaration of Interest (DoI) form at the following time points:

-Declaration of Interest forms must also be updated at any point during the review/update process if an author gains a new CoI.
-It is the authors’ responsibility to ensure Declaration of Interest forms are kept up to date and to alert the editorial team to any changes in CoI.
+It is the authors’ responsibility to ensure Declaration of Interest forms are kept up to date and to alert the editorial team to any changes in relevant interests.

 a) Whose responsibility is it to ensure CoIs are correctly declared?